Katrina Pierce Charged With Using Names Of Homicide Victims To Collect Tax Refunds And Stimulus Checks, And She Has Gone To Prison Before For Similar Schemes

 Stride Bank records showed the U.S. Treasury deposited a $10 refund on a claim of $100 income, and a $1,400 COVID-19 stimulus payment, into the account Pierce had set up, the complaint said.

-Pierce also filed a tax return claiming the murdered 7-year-old boy – again believed to be Amari – as her dependent again in 2019, claiming she was entitled to a Child Tax Credit and an Earned Income Tax Credit, the complaint said.READ MORE: Chicago Weather: Weekend Warmup
+Pierce also filed a tax return claiming the murdered 7-year-old boy – again believed to be Amari – as her dependent again in 2019, claiming she was entitled to a Child Tax Credit and an Earned Income Tax Credit, the complaint said.READ MORE: 'Get Vaccinated': McHenry Co.
+Husband Of Mother In COVID-Related Coma After Giving Birth

+Charging documents indicate that Pierce could not keep the lie straight when it came to Amari.

+The complaint said, “(W)hen Pierce requested (Amari Brown)’s death certificate in 2019, she claimed that she was A.B.’s aunt – contrary to the above tax return in which she claimed that A.B. was her son.”

 The IRS agent reported the use of accounts with various banks that issue prepaid debit cards was an attempt at money laundering.